 Without the outer protection of the soil and grasses, the procedure speeds up.
 As cracks grew ever larger, they would eventually break free and fall to the woodland floor.
 As he rocks crashed into rocks below, they would again break apart making gravel or scree.
 Given enough time and rain, wind, and more rocks falling from above, soil would be forned.
 This process takes hundreds and thousands of years given natural forces, but is often sped up by the acts of humans.

 A real pet peeve of mine is watching people disrespecting wildlife.
 I have witnessed this almost every time I go to a national park, national wildlife refuge, lake, river, city park and even at zoos.
 This disrespect comes from one source – ignorance.
 As you can see in the image below, this guy is way too close to these bison.
 He is putting himself, and the bison at risk.
-Any one of these bison have the ability and speed to reach him in about three powerful steps if they charged..
+Any one of these bison has the ability and speed to reach him in about three powerful steps if they charged...
 And for what?
 A picture?
 It is not worth risking your life for a photo.
 Besides the danger here, it is against park regulations.
 Those regulations are for a minimum distance of fifty yards (for all mammals other than bears) between you and any mammal.
 That distance is 100 to 300 yards in bear country.

 While the animals are acclimated to being around people, they are not tame!
 They are wild and can be dangerous.
-More people are injured by bison, elk, and deer than they are by grizzly , wolves, or black bears.
+More people are injured by bison, elk, and deer than they are by grizzly, wolves, or black bears.

 Let's talk about bears for a minute.
 First, it is illegal to feed bears (and any other wildlife) because they will associate food with humans – not a good thing.
 But if a bear attacks someone it will be deemed a "problem bear" and either be trapped and relocated, or worse yet, killed.
-This happens much too frequently than it should.
+This happens much more frequently than it should.
 The bear pays for someone else's ignorance.
 If you want to look at bears, that is fine – just stay in your car.
 It is safer for you and the bears.

 And lastly, please pick up after yourself, your pets, and everyone else in your group.
 Leave the wilderness better than you found it.
 There is NO excuse for littering.